 4.16 Test Logic Illustrated

-The statement of the theory may be schematized in the hypothetical-conditional form “For every A if A, then C”, where “A” includes (T'/T)*P, and “C” states the calculated prediction value of P', when temperature is incremented by ΔT from T to T'.
+Consider the simple heuristic case of Gay-Lussac’s law for a fixed amount of gas in an enclosed container as a theory proposed for testing, a case in which the surface structure is the mathematical equation, which can be transformed into the deep structure expressed as a nontruth-functional hypothetical-conditional sentence.
+The container’s volume is constant throughout the experimental test, and therefore is not represented by a variable.
+The mathematical equation that is the surface structure of the theory is T'/T = P'/P, which can be transformed to (T'/T)*P = P', where the variable P means gas pressure, the variable T means the gas temperature, and the variables T' and P' are incremented values for T and P in a controlled experimental test, where T' = T ± ΔT, and P' is the predicted outcome that is produced by execution of the test design.
+The statement of the theory may be schematized in the nontruth-functional hypothetical-conditional form “For every A if A, then C”, where “A” includes (T'/T)*P, and “C” states the calculated prediction value of P', when temperature is incremented by ΔT from T to T'.
 The theory is universally quantified, and thus claims to be true for every execution of the experimental test.
-And for proponents of the theory, who are believers in the theory, the semantics of T, P, T' and P' are mutually contributing to the semantics of each other, a fact that could be made explicit in this case, because the equation is monotonic such that each variable can be expressed mathematically as a function of all the others by simple algebraic transformations.
+And for proponents of the theory, who are believers in the theory, the semantics of T, P, T' and P' are mutually contributing to the semantics of each other, a fact easily exhibited in this case, because the equation is monotonic, such that each variable can be expressed as a mathematical function of all the others by simple algebraic transformations.

-“A” also includes the test-design statements.
+“A” also includes the universally quantified test-design statements.
 These statements describe the experimental set up, the procedures for executing the test and initial conditions to be realized for execution of a test.
-They include description of the equipment used including the container, the heat source, the instrumentation used to measure the magnitudes of heat and pressure, and the units of measurement for the magnitudes involved, namely the pressure units in atmospheres and the temperature units in degrees Kelvin (K).
+They include description of the equipment used including the container, the heat source, the instrumentation used to measure the magnitudes of heat and pressure, and the units of measurement for the magnitudes involved, namely the pressure units in atmospheres and the temperature units in degrees Kelvin.
 And they describe the procedure for executing the repeatable experiment.
 This test-design language is also universally quantified and thus also contributes meaning components to the semantics of the variables P, T and T' in “A” for all interested scientists who accept the test design.

 4.17 Semantics of Empirical Testing